nitishkumar90-svg/kumar.nitish-class-4/README.md

 # kumar.nitish-class-4
 True or false: Version control is only useful for programming-related projects.
-Answer:
+Answer: False

 True or false: Git is a distributed version control tool.
 Answer: